40 Days to Yes

 You’re not voting for the Great British Bake Off

-The latest chuckle I’ve had has been at the #LetsStayTogether campaign’, in which a bunch of English household names implored us to not bother about all that social justice and self-determination claptrap and just stick with our chums in the South, all lovingly presented in a giant letter and, of course, displayed to the cameras in front of City Hall in…London.
+The latest chuckle I’ve had has been at the #LetsStayTogether 'campaign’, in which a bunch of English household names implored us to not bother about all that social justice and self-determination claptrap and just stick with our chums in the South, all lovingly presented in a giant letter and, of course, displayed to the cameras in front of City Hall in…London.
 I mean.
 Come on.
 They didn’t even come to Scotland to deliver their letter?

 I do find it interesting from another point of view though - the myth of cosy, Bake-Off Britain.
 The country where everything is fine and dandy and we’re all getting along swimmingly, where dehumanising, destabilising zero hour contracts don’t exist, where all the fifty and sixty somethings can kick back in the Great British summer sunshine and enjoy the fruits of their bulging pension pots and their private healthcare, where the most pressing thing we all have to worry about is whether Paul Hollywood thinks your bottom is sufficiently well-baked.